stfc/PSyclone/tutorial/scripts/LFRic/distributed_memory/1_distributed_memory/README.md

 ## 1: The example

-Use your favourite editor to take a look at the algorithm code example to familiarise yourself with the kernels that are called from this algorithm-layer code from the invoke call.
+Use your favourite editor to take a look at the algorithm code example to familiarise yourself with the kernels that are called from the algorithm layer using an invoke.
+The path below is relative to the directory in which this README.md file resides.

 > my_fav_editor ../code/helmholtz_solver_alg_mod.x90

 This example is extracted from the LFRic model and is one of the most computationally costly sections of the LFRic dynamical core.
-Note, that all of the executable code has been removed apart from the part we are interested in, the invoke call.
+Note that all of the executable code has been removed apart from the invoke call which we are interested in.

 ## 2: Creating a sequential PSy-layer

-From this directory run ...
+From this directory run:

 > psyclone -nodm -oalg /dev/null -opsy psy.f90 -s ./schedule.py ../code/helmholtz_solver_alg_mod.x90

+Notice the schedule.py script requires a path (./ in this case).
+The script will not be found by PSyclone if a path is not supplied.

-The default is to create parallel code so we need to add the -nodm flag to request sequential code.
+The default behaviour of PSyclone is to create parallel code so we need to add the -nodm flag to request sequential code.
 We are not interested in looking at the algorithm code so we just send that to /dev/null.
-We store the generated psy layer in psy.f90 and use a script to take a look at the PSyIR PSy-layer ntermediate representation, which is output to the terminal.
+We store the generated psy layer in psy.f90 and use a script to take a look at the PSyIR (PSyclone Internal Representation), which is output to the terminal.

-If the terminal output is not coloured you might like to install termcolour (sudo pip install termcolor) and re-run.
+If the terminal output is not coloured you might like to install termcolor (pip install termcolor if using a virtualenv) and re-run.

-From inspection of the PSyIR intermediate representation you will see that the kernels are called in the same order as specified in the invoke call.
-A loop has also been created for each of the kernel calls.
-The first of these is for a builtin and iterates over "dofs", with an upper loop bound of "ndofs".
+From inspection of the PSyIR you will see that the kernels are called in the same order as specified in the invoke call.
+A loop has also been created for each of the kernel calls and kernel calls that are builtins are distinguished from kernel calls that are coded kernels..
+The first of these loops is for a builtin and iterates over "dofs", with an upper loop bound of "ndofs".
 The next three loops contain coded kernels and they iterate over "cells" (an empty "type" in the description means "cells"!) with an upper loop bound of "ncells".

 ## 3: View the generated sequential PSy-layer code